 The flocked wooden snowmen are very inviting.
 It’s great that there are 10 in the package … perfect for counting activities.

-November 2019 Update: The flocked wooden snowmen are unavailable right now.
-I’m not sure if they’ll be back in stock or not.
+November 2019 Update: The 10 flocked wooden snowmen are unavailable right now.
+20 flocked snowmen are available.
 You could get something like these 10 unfinished wooden snowmen peg dolls that you could paint yourself (or have your child or an older sibling decorate).

 The frosted trees make the sensory bin more fun and create another fine-motor activity because the cotton sticks to the trees when they’re picked up.
 Zoey has a lot of fun pulling the cotton off the trees.